whiteblue3/apoweroftrance-radio-system/README.md

       "GS_BUCKET_NAME": <Public Access Static File Bucket Name of Google Storage>
     }

-- Prepare for account, admin, radio, upload, post.
+- Prepare this secret.json for account, admin, radio, upload, post
-- These file name defined like account_secret.json, admin_secret.json,
+- These file name define like account_secret.json, admin_secret.json,
   radio_secret.json, post_secret.json, upload_secret.json.
 - You setup all field to same, because this system designed for MSA.
 - But, SECRET_KEY MUST be different for each other
 - Else other fields shared all project
+- You NEVER, DO NOT share these secret.json file anywhere!

 # TODO: Major Support Function